Rumia-Channel/Merge_GeoTIFF/README.md

 ### Attention
 **Do not install on paths where non-English characters are used.**
 May use huge amounts of memory.
-The programmer used up to 28 GB of memory when using the software with 9 (3 x 3) 5 km x 5 km , 1 M/px GeoTIFF tiles distributed by the '[National LIDAR Programme](https://www.data.gov.uk/dataset/f0db0249-f17b-4036-9e65-309148c97ce4/national-lidar-programme)'.
+The programmer used up to 28 GB of memory when using the software with 9 (3 x 3) 5 km x 5 km , 1 M/px GeoTIFF tiles distributed by the [National LIDAR Programme](https://www.data.gov.uk/dataset/f0db0249-f17b-4036-9e65-309148c97ce4/national-lidar-programme).
 Please use this as a guide.

 ### Option Description.